The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: -operators and -cycles

 \end{dfn}

-We now study Ekedahl-Oort stratification of $S_{N,p}$.
-By Oort (\cite{oort2}, see also Theorem 2.7 of \cite{oort1}), for each $A=(A,\phi,\lambda)\in S_{N,p}(\bF_p)$, $G=A[p]$ has a unique final sequence filtration corresponding to a unique $\psi\in\Psi$.
+We now study the Ekedahl-Oort stratification of $S_{N,p}$.
+By Oort (\cite{oort2}, see also Theorem 2.7 of \cite{oort1}), for each $A=(A,\phi,\lambda)\in S_{N,p}(\bF_p)$, $G=A[p]$ has a final filtration and $\psi\in\Psi$ associated to it is independent of the filtration.
 Recall that the set $\Psi$ is naturally identified with the set $\Phi$ consisting of elementary sequences.
 Hence $A$ gives rise to a unique elementary sequence $ES(A):=\varphi$.
 By using this facts, for each $\vp\in \Phi$, one can define